collinstommy/tc-blog/content/blog/a-case-against-type-selectors/index.md

 ## Breaking future designs
 For each new case where I need different `img` styles in my news section, I am required to override the padding.
 The default I have imposed on this section only works for my initial use case.
 My initial use case was not a good candidate for element type styling.
 It was too specific and was more suited to class selectors.

 By using classes I can ensure that I am being intentional when styling my elements.
-Aside from my site wide typography styles, my elements will only be styled by the classes I assign to them.
+Aside from my site-wide typography styles, my elements will only be styled by the classes I assign to them.

 Take note of the `.news__avatar` selector.
 ```scss